Game Recap: Packers Comfortably Beat Steelers, 27-17 - NewsBreak

 Game Recap: Packers Comfortably Beat Steelers, 27-17

 With the extremely talented Sarah Kelliher attending the game in person, I am writing the recap for her this week.
 So here I am.
 And there you are.
 Due to overtime football and the fall of man, I - like many of you - was forced to watch the end of the Jets/Titans game, an act which is actually a felony in 3 states.
 The Jets got the ball first in that final period, and I found myself shouting "J-E-T-S JETS JETS JETS."
 Out loud.
 Where my children could hear me.
-They hid their faces and rent their garments, and I begged for the sweet release that only a quick touchdown would give me.
-It was a touchdown that would never come.
-At a certain point I was sure the Titans were drawing flags on purpose, just to make the game last as long as humanly possible.
-All that and my tinfoil hat wasn't even in the same room.cheeseheadtv.com
+They hid their faces and rent their garments, and I begged for the sweet release that only a quick touchdown would give me.www.chatsports.com

 Comments / 0